Brief: This step-by-step guide shows you how to install elementary OS in dual boot with Windows.

-elementary OS Freya stable version has been released.
-It is based on Ubuntu 14.04 LTS.
-By now, you might have see the new features introduced in Freya.
-If you are impressed with the features, you might want to give it a try yourself.
-In this tutorial, we’ll see how to install elementary OS Loki in dual boot with Windows.
+elementary OS is one of those Linux distributions that look like MacOS.
+If you are impressed with its features, you might want to give it a try yourself.
+In this tutorial, you’ll see how to install elementary OS Loki in dual boot with Windows.

-Install Elementary OS Loki in dual boot with Windows:
+Install Elementary OS in dual boot with Windows:

 Step 1: Create a live USB or disk

 Download and create a live USB of Elementary OS.
 The process is really simple.
 Download elementary OS ISO:

-Plug the live USB or disk in to the computer and restart the computer.
-While booting the computer press F10 or F12 function key (defers from computer to computer) to go to the boot menu.
+Plug the live USB or disk into the computer and restart the computer.
+While booting the computer keep pressing F2, F10 or F12 function key (defers from computer to computer) to go to the boot menu.
 In here, choose the option to boot from USB or Removable Media.

 It takes some time to boot from the live USB or disk.
 Have some patience.
 Once it boots in to live disk, you’ll be provided to Try Elementary OS or Install Elementary OS.
 No need to tell you what to do here.